 It's the most invasive of reproduction systems, and that's what makes it so horrific.
-Seemingly eggs itself within each victim, via a facehugger, the result is a violently dead host and a new lifeform.
+Seemingly able to lay a limited amount of eggs itself within each victim, via a facehugger, the result is a violently dead host and a new lifeform.